renatobdo/article-srmi/README.md

 You can find out more here: https://youtu.be/FJnIGx8MAgQ?si=iyxnJNykKtZxvlfl

-**All the filtered articles are in a file called all-articles-filteres.csv**
+**All the filtered articles from the 6 databases are in a file called all-articles-filteres.csv**

 **Print 1: Quality assessment checklist: questions**